 DIY Efficacy Calculation

-As noted above, we find ARR (absolute risk reduction or risk difference) by subtracting the risk in the experimental group from the risk in the control group.
-Risk is represented as the frequency of “confirmed COVID-19.”
+As noted, we find ARR (absolute risk reduction or risk difference) by subtracting the risk in the experimental group from the risk in the control group.
+We equate the concept of risk with the frequency of confirmed COVID-19.

 With regard to the first primary endpoint, Pfizer reports eight (8) cases of confirmed COVID-19 out of 18,198 participants in the experimental group.
 The risk in the experimental group is 0.04% (8 ÷ 18,198 = 0.00043 = 0.04%).